unicornio8/checkoutapi-docs/source/includes/_checkout-api.md

 }
 ```

-Except for the request URI, changing addresses is in everything similar to creating them.
+Except for the request URI, updating addresses is in everything similar to creating them.
 The same rules apply to build the request body (the address object).

 Also like the create address endpoint, they are useful when the customer is picking which addresses to use in the checkout, and needs to make small adjustments to one of them.